generators-io-projects/generators/README.md

 Releases
 -------------
+First candidate release was released to the central maven repository on the 12/02/2014.

+    io.generators:generators-core:1.0-RC1

-First release (0.1) is planned for the middle of the January 2014.
-Interfaces/packages/library dependencies are not stable yet and may change.
-Therefore major release version is 0.x not 1.x
+Release 1.0 is planned for the end of the January 2014.

 Snapshots are published/updated quite frequently:

-    io.generators:generators-core:0.1-SNAPSHOT
+    io.generators:generators-core:1.0-RC1-SNAPSHOT

 The snapshot is hosted at Sonatype Nexus Snapshot repository so in order to get it add following reppository to your pom: